 Intelligent, energetic, athletic best describes the Australian Shepherd.
 The breed originally bred for herding cattle and sheep can still be found today on many working farms and ranches.
 Australian Shepherds are easily trained and are noted for their versatility making them an excellent choice for agility, obedience, tracking or various other canine activities.

 Although, they can be reserved with strangers they are very much "people" dogs making them exceptional companions.
-The Aussie as they are fondly nicknamed is a medium size dog with medium length coat.
+The Aussie as they are fondly nicknamed are a medium size dog with medium length coat.
 They come in 4 different coat colors blue merle, black, red merle and red all with or without white and tan markings.
 They do shed and require frequent brushing and grooming.
 Merles often have blue eyes or a combination of blue and brown eyes.
 Another characteristic the breed is noted for are their natural bob or docked tails.

 Despite the Australian name the Australian Shepherd is not from Australia, they are a American breed fined-tuned by ranchers and farmers of the American West.
 There are several theories regarding the origin of this breed but many believe dogs similar to the present day Aussie accompanied Basque sheep herders when Australian sheep were being imported to America's western states in the 1800's.